aweschler/centos/GIT.md

     cd gitosis
     sudo python setup.py install

-Now a user needs to created that will own the repositories, commonly named git.
+Now a user needs to be created that will own the repositories, commonly named git.
 An example command to create this user is as follows:

      sudo adduser --system --shell /bin/sh --group --home /home/git git